Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >{{Buttercup}}: If you can keep at least me alive, I'll appreciate that.

 Vanguard was dropped off at the point of entry.
 An entry midway between the office area and the basement where the other asset is housed and escape route is mapped to the rendezvous point.
 The facility looked heavily guarded from the outside, but the intel suggest this was only a front and the interior will nearly be empty of patrols.
 The first assets resides on a computer disc somewhere in the office space that was sent and stored there about a month ago.

 The crew consisted of a ragtag of characters who all are took on the job to make a quick buck.
 There’s the wanna be gangster trying to make a name for himself in the city.
-The hot headed bimbo he brought along might be his girlfriend, and she brought on her own silenced gun.
+The hot headed bimbo he brought along might be his girlfriend, and she brought extra gear.
 The usual big guy was brawny enough for the requirement to carry the heavy stuff.
 There's literally some kid the hacker wanted on board as a proxy to access any system that were network isolated.
 His secondary use was to scout and look out for the crew.
 Lastly, there's the butch chick only here to realize a dream.

 Vanguard entered through the door way, into a hall that is adjacent to the office space they needed to get into.
 The kid scouted around the corner and located the office room where the schematic asset should be.
 No cameras in sight as this was a commercial building that only monitored crucial sections of the facility, which the hacker already took care of.
 The crew made their way six doors down the hallway, keeping their cover from the window opening that lead to the fountain court yard.
 The intel was solid.
 No AmIba patrols were seen in nor across the court yard into the window view of the other half of the office space.
 The first to enter into the office room was the kid as all he needed to do was setup Hacker's data miner.
 The rest of the crew sat on standby.